Attacks on Western cities prompt insurers to adapt

 LONDON BRIDGE

-Insurers say the global market for terrorism insurance can now cope with potential claims totalling more than $3 billion as the industry responds to growing demand.
+Insurers say the global market for terrorism insurance can now cope with potential claims totaling more than $3 billion as the industry responds to growing demand.

 AIG has expanded its global capacity to cover attacks on property to $1 billion, in part by employing engineering experts to help clients make their buildings less of a target, said George Stratts, AIG's President of Property and Special Risk.